Skip to content

 Screening And Competitive Factors

-• Officer commissioning eligibility
+• Officer commissioning eligibility and competitive package

-• Clearance eligibility for sensitive mission work
+• Clearance eligibility for Top Secret level access

-• Comfort with inherently hazardous operations
+• Comfort with inherently hazardous operations and the personal accountability that comes with them

 Build your OTS baseline with the AFOQT study guide before you get deeper into specialty screening.